Acrylonitrile

 Acrylonitrile is an organic compound with the formula CH2CHCN and the structure H2C=CH\sC≡N. It is a colorless, volatile liquid.
-It has a pungent odor of garlic or onions.
+It has a pungent odor reminiscent of garlic or onions.
 Its molecular structure consists of a vinyl group (\sCH=CH2) linked to a nitrile (\sC≡N).
 It is an important monomer for the manufacture of useful plastics such as polyacrylonitrile.
-It is reactive and toxic at low doses.
+It is toxic at low doses.

 Acrylonitrile is one of the components of ABS plastic (acrylonitrile butadiene styrene).

-Structure and basic properties

-Acrylonitrile is an organic compound with the formula CH2CHCN and the structure H2C=CH\sC≡N. It is a colorless, volatile liquid although commercial samples can be yellow due to impurities.
-It has a pungent odor of garlic or onions.
-Its molecular structure consists of a vinyl group (\sCH=CH2) linked to a nitrile (\sC≡N).
-It is an important monomer for the manufacture of useful plastics such as polyacrylonitrile.
-It is reactive and toxic at low doses.

 Production

 Acrylonitrile was first synthesized by the French chemist Charles Moureu in 1893.
 Acrylonitrile is produced by catalytic ammoxidation of propylene, also known as the SOHIO process.
 In 2002, world production capacity was estimated at 5 million tonnes per year, rising to about 6 million tonnes by 2017.
 Acetonitrile and hydrogen cyanide are significant byproducts that are recovered for sale.
 In fact, the 2008–2009 acetonitrile shortage was caused by a decrease in demand for acrylonitrile.